 Art: Blue Movement, commissioned via Art Design Resources; dining table: two bases by Minotti with custom glass top

-Once the more open plan brought in a modern feel, Donadel needed to add in the warmth.
-“We cozied up the space with a careful balance of materials,” says Donadel.
+Once the more open plan brought in a modern feel, DKOR needed to add in the warmth.
+“We cozied up the space with a careful balance of materials,” says DKOR.
 “Using very clean sharp lines keeps things from looking cluttered.”
 Case in point: To keep it as clean lined as possible, the glass railing you see upstairs has a support system hidden within the floor.

 The previous photo shows the translucent doors that mark the entry to this office.
-Donadel added them to provide privacy yet still let in light from the living room.
-She also designed custom cabinetry to make sure the room worked for everyone, as the entire family uses this room for work, crafts and homework.
+DKOR added them to provide privacy yet still let in light from the living room.
+We also designed custom cabinetry to make sure the room worked for everyone, as the entire family uses this room for work, crafts and homework.

 Pops of yellow inside the shelves and cubbies add some bright color to the space.
 Dashes of color like this are also used in many of the other rooms.